Courses in Accounting

 B ACC 442 Income Tax Accounting II (3)

 Theory and practice of taxation as applied to partnership, corporate entities, and fiduciaries.
-Prerequisite(s): B ACC 441.
-May not be offered in 2012-2013.
+Prerequisite(s): B ACC 440.

 B ACC 461 Auditing (3)

 Analysis of auditing and its contribution to financial reporting, with primary emphasis on the independent public accounting attest function.
-Application of audit tools, including flowcharting, statistical sampling, and the audit risk model, integrated with coverage of professional standards, the auditor’s legal liability, and the regulatory environment.
-Prerequisite(s): B ACC 311.
+Application of audit tools, including flowcharting, statistical sampling, and the audit risk model, integrated with coverage of professional standards, the auditor's legal liability, and the regulatory environment.
+Prerequisite(s): B ACC 311 or B ACC 313 and B ACC 381.